ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 {@img assets/img/editor-document.png 843 Screenshot of the user interface of the document editor.}

 To try it out online, check the {@link examples/builds/document-editor document editor example}.
-Jump to {@link installation/getting-started/quick-start#document-editor Quick start} to start using it.

 ## Build customization